 This Cauliflower Casserole, called Cauliflower Marranca, is from The Moosewood Cookbook.
 I first discovered this venerable cookbook by Mollie Katzen years ago when I was experimenting with vegetarianism.
-Back then, the Moosewood Cookbook was a must have for every vegetarian.
+Back then, the Moosewood Cookbook was a must-have for every vegetarian.
 I may not have cooked the whole book, but I did cook a lot of recipes from it.
 Many of them are still favourites today.
 The book still has a space on my cookbook shelves, and it has a ton of great recipes.

 This cauliflower casserole dish is one of those favourites.
 I haven't made it for ages, and it's been on my mind.
 And then I came across a beautiful, bright orange cauliflower.
 And I knew exactly what to make.

 Cauliflower Marranca is a simple casserole of cauliflower, mushrooms and millet.
-I’m using quinoa in place of millet because I have it on hand.
+I'm using quinoa in place of millet because I have it on hand.
 You can easily use any other grain.
 Try barley, faro, or, to keep the recipe gluten-free, buckwheat.

 - 2 cups sliced cremini mushrooms